DanielOBenson/inav/docs/VTOL.md

 5. **Tailsitters:planned for INAV 7.1**
    - Configure the fixed-wing mode/profile sets normally.
 Use MultiCopter platform type for tail_sitting flying mode/profile sets.
-   - The baseline board aliment is FW mode(ROLL axis is the trust axis).
+   - The baseline board aliment is FW mode(ROLL axis is the thrust axis).
 So set `tailsitter_orientation_offset = ON ` in the tail_sitting MC mode.
    - Configure mixer ROLL/YAW mixing according to tail_sitting orientation in the tail_sitting MC mode.
-YAW axis is the trust axis.
+YAW axis is the thrust axis.
    - Conduct a bench test and see the orientation of the model changes in inav-configurator setup tab

-# STEP3: Mode Tab Settings:
+# STEP 3: Mode Tab Settings:
-### We recommend using an 3-pos switch on you radio to activate these modes, So pilot can jump in or bell out at any moment.
+### We recommend using an 3-pos switch on you radio to activate these modes, So pilot can jump in or bail out at any moment.
 ### Here is a example, in the bottom of inav-configurator Modes tab:
 ![Alt text](Screenshots/mixer_profile.png)
 |  1000~1300 |  1300~1700  | 1700~2000 |
 | :-- | :-- | :-- |
 | Profile1(FW) with transition off |  Profile2(MC) with transition on  | Profile2(MC) with transition off |

 - Profile file switching becomes available after completing the runtime sensor calibration(15-30s after booting).
-And It is **not available** when a navigation mode or position hold is active.
+And it is **not available** when a navigation mode or position hold is active.

 - By default, `mixer_profile 1` is used. `mixer_profile 2` is used when the `MIXER PROFILE 2` mode is activate.
-Once configured successfully, you will notice that the profiles and model preview changes accordingly when you refresh the relevant INAV Configurator tabs.
+Once configured successfully, you will notice that the profiles and model preview change accordingly when you refresh the relevant INAV Configurator tabs.

 - Use the `MIXER TRANSITION` mode to gain airspeed in MC profile, set `MIXER TRANSITION` accordingly.

 Conduct a bench test on the model (without props attached).
 The model can now switch between fixed-wing and multi-copter modes while armed.
 Furthermore, it is capable of mid-air switching, resulting in an immediate stall upon entering fixed-wing profile

-# STEP4: Tilting Servo Setup (Recommended)
+# STEP 4: Tilting Servo Setup (Recommended)
-### Setting up the tilting servos to operate correclty is crucial for correct yaw control of the craft.
+### Setting up the tilting servos to operate correctly is crucial for correct yaw control of the craft.
 Using the default setup works, but will most likely result in your craft crawling forward with evey yaw input.
 The steps below describe how you can fine-tune the tilting servos such as to obtian the desired result.

 1. **Set the tilt servos at 45 degrees:**